yaseppochi/path-pep/pep-0NNN.rst

 for clear signalling of what objects represent file system paths as well as a way to extract a lower-level encoding that can be used with older APIs which only support strings or bytes.

+Discussions regarding path objects that led to this PEP can be found in multiple threads on the python-ideas mailing list archive [#python-ideas-archive]_ for the months of March and April 2016 and on the python-dev mailing list archives [#python-dev-archive]_ during April 2016.

 Proposal